 The Baptism Ceremony

-Often taking place right after the church ceremony, but otherwise in the hour of sunset to avoid the great heat of the afternoon, the baptism ceremony brings together family, friends and neighbors.
+Often taking place right after the church ceremony, but otherwise in the hour of sunset to avoid the great heat of the afternoon, the baptism ceremony brings together family, friends and neighbours.
 The child is held by the godparent while the godparent reconfirms his or her allegiance to the church, and denounces the devil.
 The baptism bath is in the main part of the church.
 Everyone gathers around and the child is undressed, then the priest dips the child entirely into the holy water, three times, giving the child its name, and invoking the Father, the Son, and the Holy Spirit.

 Sometimes, the child is quite angry by this point!
 But soon all the love and attention will soothe away any tears.
 The child is anointed with holy myrrh, wrapped in a towel, and carried by the Godparent and walked three times around the baptismal font.